Pye Telecom History Group - Virtual Pye Museum

 Extract from technical manual: Circuit diagram only held in the collection

-Wireless Set No. 62 MKII (1945)
+Wireless Sets No. 62 (1945)

 Designed and produced only by Pye Ltd in Cambridge, WS62 had a long service life, being first trialled early in 1944, with War-time production running from late 1944 to 1946, and later production running from 1952 until 1966 in the UK.
 It was also manufactured in Australia and India.

-The equipment, which was designed by a team including Bill Pannell and Dr. Lax, was of mainly aluminium construction, was water resistant, semi-tropicallised and would float.
+The equipment, which was designed by a team including William Pannell and Dr. Ladislav Lax, was of mainly aluminium construction, was water resistant, semi-tropicallised and would float.
 It weighed approximately 30lbs, and was used as a vehicle mounted mobile station, a man-pack set and as an animal-pack set in both European and Far East campaigns and later in the Korean War.

 The transmitter power output was approximately 1 Watt into a vertical rod or long wire antenna.
 The equipment was powered by a miniature rotary transformer mounted inside the case and supplied from external 12 Volt batteries.
 In 1963 a transistor dc-dc converter was designed to replace the rotary generator.
 The example pictured, which dates from 1953 is fitted with the transistorised PSU.
 See inside top view and underside view.

 A separate unit, Crystal Calibrator No. 10, was later used as a frequency setting aid with WS62 (and with the C12).
-From the Publication Department master handbook copies, Bill Pannell is known to have been the technical authority for Calibrator No. 10.
+From the Publication Department master handbook copies, Bill Pannell is known to have been the technical design authority for Calibrator No. 10.

 Production life: 1945 - 1966